easyparkgroup/k8s-workshop/README.md

               `tar -zxf google-cloud-sdk-332.0.0-linux-x86_64.tar.gz`
             * run the shell installation process with `./google-cloud-sdk/install.sh`
-* kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl/) - if you already have one, then check that it is at least version 1.20
+* kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl/) - if you already have one,
+  then check that the version is new enough (in one of the following steps)

 ### Connect to workshop k8s cluster and create your personal k8s namespace